vmware/versatile-data-kit/specs/vep-994-jupyter-notebook-integration/README.md

 VDK and Jupyter Notebooks should be using the same version to avoid unwanted behaviour.

 ### VDK JupyterLab extension

- This extension will be both front-end and server side extension for JupyterLab.
+Before reading this section make sure you fully understand what a JupyterLab extension is.
+You can find more information [here](https://jupyterlab.readthedocs.io/en/stable/extension/extension_dev.html).

+ This is an extension with frontend (in TypeScript) and backend (in Python) parts.
- The front-end side will be introducing the graphical elements such as menus, buttons, etc. and will be responsible with sending requests to the server side extension.
+ The front-end side will be introducing the graphical elements - the VDK menu and its options, and will be responsible with sending requests for executing vdk commands to the server side extension.
  The server extension is a  package that extends to JupyterLab Server’s REST API/endpoints—i.e. adds extra request handlers to Server’s Tornado Web Application.
  It will be responsible with executing the vdk commands and functions according to the requests sent by the front-end side.
-Only the server extension will have direct connection to VDK and will send the needed response according to the results from VDK to the front-end extension.
-The extension will be using VDK Notebook plugin to run VDK Jobs and steps
-,since the standard file based step run is not working with notebook files.
-For the remaining operations such as deploy, log in, log out, etc. it will be using the corresponding VDK plugin/project.

 From the diagram below you can see what the extension will consist of: